-Well guess what, buckaroos—we do have a maturity issue in this society, but it’s in the exact opposite direction that solution wants to go.
+Well, guess what, buckaroos—we do have a maturity issue in this society, but it’s in the exact opposite direction that the solution wants to go.

 One of the biggest problems right now is that we are allowing childhood to be prolonged far beyond what it should be—and what nature intended.
 Highly esteemed psychologist Robert Epstein—a pretty conservative- and liberty-minded guy, despite his educational pedigree—has done extensive work showing that we are actually doing a great deal of harm to our populace by perpetuating this myth that human beings are “kids” until their 20s.

 But it doesn’t even require broad, psychological studies and experiments to know this because we can figure it out on our own.
 Look back into the not-too-distant past—say, 100 to 200 years ago—and ask: what were 14-19-year-olds doing back then?
 And did we have fewer or more problems with things like anxiety, depression, suicide, etc. in our young adults?

 Point of fact, we can look at other societies today who allow their children to grow up faster and ask the same questions.
 As Dr. Epstein (and others) shows, America is leading the pack in terms of psychological disorders with young adults—and yet we want to move in the opposite direction of fixing it?

 Make no mistake, if you want to continue the whiny, prolonged, I-deserve-a-trophy-for-everything mindset, the best way to do it is to enforce, by law, a way to extend childhood and remove responsibility from young adults.
 In other words, raising the age for anything is self-contradictory to a society that wants to foster productive, responsible people.